CodeFactoryLLC/Public-Projects/README.md

 ### WCF to gRPC
 Contributor | Description
 -----|-------
-[CodeFactory](https://github.com/CodeFactoryLLC/WCF-To-gRPC)| Coming Soon! - A CodeFactory automation template that will help to migrate WCF services over to gRPC
+[CodeFactory](https://github.com/CodeFactoryLLC/WCF-To-gRPC)| An extendable CodeFactory automation template that is designed for the purpose of migrating legacy WCF code to modern gRPC code.
+This template is functional and works specifically on the majority use case, which is plain vanilla 2-way WCF calls.
+Please see the known limitations to understand how to extend this template.
+This template is offered as open-source and anyone can download and alter it to suit their needs.

 ### MVC to .Net Core/Blazor
 Contributor | Description